-As Ami says it: ”- Every good shot captures a unique moment in time to tell a story.
+As Ami is saying it: ”- Every good shot captures a unique moment in time to tell a story.
 Sometimes you have to chase those moments, and sometimes you have to wait a while.
 The one thing that matters is timing.
 That fraction of a second is the difference between a great storytelling moment and an average image.
 Timing requires patience.
-You learn to watch and wait and shoot and develop a sense of timing.
-“Chasing moments” is really about the art of observation.
-In photography, “chasing” means paying attention — mentally slowing down and being able to anticipate when that decisive moment will appear.
-If you see the moment through your lens, it means you probably missed it.
-Your shutter needs to be up when all the elements come together to make a truly great storytelling image”, she says.
+You learn to watch and wait and shoot and develop a sense of timing”, she says.

 Decisive moment in photography

 As a photographer, you will sooner or later bump into the phrase the decisive moment.
 The decisive moment is a concept made popular by the street photographer and photojournalist Henri Cartier-Bresson.
 The decisive moment refers to capturing an event that is ephemeral and spontaneous, where the image represents the essence of the event itself.
 Bresson made a great impact on photography, in part, due to his ability to capture such moments.

 ”The time between observing, composing, and shooting must occur with foresight and instinct, or as he said that your eye must see a composition or an expression that life itself offers you, and you must know with intuition when to click the camera”